ginnox/CanalNetworkDocs/DesignProduction/DesignProduction.md

    Select `Open Report` to view the report.
 This will invoke the necessary applicaiton to view the report.

    ![figk](Images/Image%20030.png)

+> Note: End-of-Route turnout structures are always excluded from Bill-of-quantity listing.
+>
+> Note: Closely spaced drops, whose placement creates an overlap during excavation, are skipped in BoQ.
+The user is notified accordingly, to resolve the issue and try again.

 Below are the different types of BoQ reports that can be generated.